MilanNz/EasyJson/README.md

 # :octocat: EasyJson
 EasyJson is java/android module for easy json manipulation.
 It is just another fun project to kill time.
-Please do not use it in production code, it is not tested and there are bugs :)
+Please do not use it in production code, it is not tested :)

 For production code i suggest Gson lib fully featured library:
 [Gson](https://github.com/google/gson)